Knowledge Level: Intermediate

 What about high intensity intervals?

-HIIT (High Intensity Interval Training) is the current buzz training trend.
+HIIT (High Intensity Interval Training) has been a buzz training trend for the last few years.
 It stems from the work of Dr Izumi Tabata.
 He was the primary researcher looking into the impact of high intensity training on aerobic/anaerobic performance at the National Institute of Fitness and Sports in Tokyo.
 He took two groups of elite speed-skaters and subjected them to two different 6-week cycling training regimes.
 Both groups trained for five sessions per week but whilst the first group performed pretty standard moderate level intensity exercise for each of their sixty minutes sessions the second group followed a radically different protocol.
 For each of their five sessions, after a warm-up they would perform 7-8 20 seconds near maximal sprints with 10 seconds recovery in between equating to about four minutes of real work.
-At the end of the 6 weeks both groups were tested for improvements in both their aerobic and anaerobic capabilities.
+At the end of the 6 weeks, both groups were tested for improvements in both their aerobic and anaerobic capabilities.
 The moderate intensity/longer duration group did show a significant improvement in their aerobic capacity but not in their anaerobic.
 However, not only did the high intensity/short duration group unsurprisingly increase their anaerobic capacity, but also showed a greater increase in aerobic ability.

 Subsequent studies on HIIT training protocols have shown similar results as well as a host of health and weight loss benefits.
 With such impressive gains from such incredibly short workouts, the appeal is obvious but, if you are training for a sportive, they are not the magic bullet short-cut they might appear to be.